 Capture the full employer match

 If an employee can't max out their 401(k) or other plan, they should at least try to contribute up to the limit their employer will match.
-Employer contributions are basically free money once they're vested in them (employees should check with their employer to find out when vesting happens).
+Employer contributions are valuable for employees once they're vested in them (employees should check with their employer to find out when vesting happens).
 By capturing the full benefit of an employer's match, they'll be surprised how much faster their balance grows.
-If they don't take advantage of their employer's generosity, they could be passing up a significant return on their money.
+If they don't take advantage of their employer's generosity, they could be passing up a significant opportunity.

 For example, an employee earns $30,000 a year and works for an employer that has a matching 401(k) plan.
 The match is 50 cents on the dollar up to 6 percent of their salary.
 Each year, they contribute 6 percent of their salary ($1,800) to the plan and receive a matching contribution of $900 from their employer.

-Most employer-sponsored plans offer a selection of mutual funds or other investments to choose from.
-Make choices carefully.
+Most employer-sponsored plans offer a selection of investment options to choose from.
+Employees should make choices carefully.
 The right investment mix for an employer's plan could be one of the keys to a comfortable retirement.
 That's because over the long term, varying rates of return can make a big difference in the size of an account's balance.